DirektoratetForByggkvalitet/code-server/README.en.md

 openssl passwd -6 "passordet"
 $6$0MspJ/2dKDEMbCbU$gPATj5xac1OLEwxgZPFE8LL0K0mjAFjJ8jG96..C9hqmQ1hpKbP5cnYY/qlv3LuKoYr.Gm.3kUxDq/CMKs1wk/
 ```
 Once again, the password (the last line above) must be placed in single-quotes in the .env file.

-You can also skip the quotes, but then you must replace all "$" in the password with "$$".
+## License

+This project is published as open source with the [MIT License](LICENSE).